“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 Her reflection on the table was magnificent, and she felt in command of everything.

 “Commissar-General, and Grand Admiral” Jayasankar bowed her head lightly toward her two counterparts.
-“We last met to discuss what a good year it had been for shipbuilding.
+“We last met to discuss what a good year it had been for shipbuilding and agriculture.
 I can’t help but wonder if we are all being punished for the barest hint of complacency at the moment.
 Our shipbuilding is far too slow for our predicament, and now our agricultural plans are also on hold.
 Nevertheless, I want it to be clear that I believe in us.
 Let’s not be too doom and gloom.”

 Grand Admiral Sorokin Klasnikov was the only man in attendance.
 He was a tall, bronzed gentleman with a full beard, pristinely in uniform.
 His beard was quite long and flowed with a greater breadth even than the hair on his head.
 He kept his hands behind his back and stood firmly.